niieani/gpt-tokenizer/README.md

 [![Play with gpt-tokenizer](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gpt-tokenizer-tjcjoz?fontsize=14&hidenavigation=1&theme=dark)

-`gpt-tokenizer` is a highly optimized Token Byte Pair Encoder/Decoder for all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5, GPT-4 and GPT-4o).
-It's written in TypeScript, and is fully compatible with all modern JavaScript environments.
+`gpt-tokenizer` is a Token Byte Pair Encoder/Decoder supporting all OpenAI's models (including those used by GPT-2, GPT-3, GPT-3.5, GPT-4 and GPT-4o).
+It's the [_fastest, smallest and lowest footprint_](#benchmarks) GPT tokenizer available for all JavaScript environments.
+It's written in TypeScript.

 This package is a port of OpenAI's [tiktoken](https://github.com/openai/tiktoken), with some additional features sprinkled on top.